terranum-ch/ToolMap-user-doc/doc/usermanual/projectmanagement.rst

 Export Layers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The exportation allows generating layers, which were defined at the spatial model level in order to be used in others programs.
-The export path and format have to be beforehand defined (see chap. :ref:`proj_manage#settings`)
+The export path and format have to be beforehand defined (see chap. :ref:`proj_manage#settings`).
+A .prj file is generated along the .shp files to define the associated projection.

 The exportation is made with the option :menuselection:`Project --> Export Layer...`.
 When selecting this option the following window appears: